jonikorpi/base-files/README.md

 ## forms.css

 `reset.css` destroys many default form element styles.
 This brings some of them back: bordered input fields and selects, slightly rounded buttons.
 (If needed, use `.fake-link` to revert the styles and make a button look like a link.)

+## safe-areas.css

+Classes that add margins equal to `env(safe-area-inset-right)` and so on, for use easy support of iPhone X and other non-rectangular devices.